adaptive/cloudflare-telegram/README.md

 ## ⏱️ [Durable Objects](https://pages.cloudflare.com/)
 > Durable Objects provide low-latency coordination and consistent storage for the Workers platform through two features: global uniqueness and a transactional storage API.

+## 🧡 Future
+Connected notification services today only supports PagerDuty, with this Spring Challenge Cloudflare Worker Telegram can be a great addition.
+Notifications Team wanna talk?!